GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 - The rest of the configurations for the install should be automatically loaded and all you need to do here is press `Enter`

 !!!
 Note
-    Make sure that all your hosts file have the correct configuration to point the Ips of all IDPs and loadbalancer to the responding hostnames.
-For us all three servers have the following added in `/etc/hosts`.
+    Make sure that all your hosts file have the correct configuration to point the IPs of all IDPs and loadbalancer to the responding hostnames.
+For us, all three servers have the following added in `/etc/hosts`.

     ```
     45.55.232.15    loadbalancer.example.org (NGINX server)